-Fast-growing tree species considered for SRC can be indigenous (willow, poplar) or exotic (eucalypt, robinia).
+Fast-growing tree species considered for SRC can be indigenous (willow, poplar) or exotic (eucalypt, black locust).

 The planting density ranges from about 6,000 to 15,000 plants (usually unrooted cuttings) per ha, planted in single or twin rows, according to the species and the rotation lengths.
-The tree growth is influenced by site characteristics (as soil and climate) and genotype selection should be made accordingly.
+The tree growth is influenced by site characteristics (such as soil and climate) and genotype selection should be made accordingly.
 SRCs are harvested in rotations of 1-5 years for the production of industrial feedstock (generally energy biomass).

 The plantations are generally harvested with modified agricultural equipment that can harvest small stems.
 Forest equipment is only used if stems are too large and too close to one another.
-After harvest, regeneration happens through vegetative material (unrooted cuttings).
+Planting is done with vegetative material (uprooted cuttings), whereas resprouting after harvest happens naturally from the existing root systems.